| | | | | |

 Setup Observations

 Tyre pressures first.
-Set them to minimum cold and let them build during the stint. you want 1.77 to 1.85 bar hot, which is what most fast 992 drivers on the forums target.
-Higher than that and the rear starts sliding around mid-stint, which is the last thing you need when it’s already getting looser.
+Set them to minimum cold and let them build during the stint.
+Target 1.50 to 1.55 bar hot – that’s what the fast 992 drivers on the forums are running.
+Go higher and the rear starts moving around mid-stint – exactly what you don’t want from a car that’s already getting tail-happy as the tyres wear.

-Balance-wise, the ARBs are your first stop.
+For balance, go to the ARBs first.
 Stiffer front, softer rear.
 That gives you rotation to offset the built-in understeer.
 Small moves only.
 One click, drive three laps, see what changed.
 Going two or three clicks at once just muddies the feedback.

 The aero map on the 992 is a bit odd.
-Higher percentage means more rear downforce, which means more rotation, not less.
+Higher percentage means more front downforce, which reduces rotation.
+Counterintuitive, but that’s how the garage displays it.
 Took me a few sessions to figure that out.
 Front splitter and rear wing are both adjustable, but tiny changes shift the balance more than you’d expect.
 Dead easy to overcorrect.

 TC at 4 or 5 for grippy tracks, bump it up on slippery surfaces or in the wet.
 The Porsche’s TC is well-calibrated, so no need to get extreme.
 Brake bias in the 53-55% front range covers most circuits.
 Weight transfer is the thing with the 992.
 Every pedal input, every steering correction, shifts that heavy rear end around.
 Your setup should help you manage that mass, not fight it.
 One change at a time, test it properly, move on.